mellifluence99/gettingandcleaningdata/README.md

 # README.md

+The repository at <https://github.com/mellifluence99/gettingandcleaningdata> is the final course submission for the Coursera Data Science Getting and Cleaning Data course.

 This repository contains the following files:

-1. This README.md file.
+## README.md

 This summarises the files contained in this repo.

+##  run_analysis.R

-2.  run_analysis.R.
-This script contains the R code to provide the required output for the gettingandcleaningdata Coursera course.
+This R script contains the code required to provide the specified output for the gettingandcleaningdata Coursera course.

+## CodeBook.md

-3. CodeBook.md file containing information on the variables, data, and transformations used to clean up the data.
+This contains information on the variables, data, and transformations used to clean up the data.

+## tidydata.csv

-4.  tidydata.csv.
-The tidied output from the data analysis carried out by run_analysis.R.
+The tidy output from the data analysis carried out by run_analysis.R.
+This dataset is tidy according to Hadley Wickam's definition contained in the following paper: <chrome-extension://oemmndcbldboiebfnladdacbdfmadadm/http://vita.had.co.nz/papers/tidy-data.pdf>
-5. Another change.